 Course Overview - Introduction

-In Module 1, we’ll explore why soil is so important - and why it deserves a central place in our and everyone’s learning.
+In Module 1, we’ll explore why soil is so important and why it deserves a central place in learning.
 We will also provide key background knowledge about soil to spark curiosity and wonder and increase awareness in classrooms across Europe.

 Soil is one of the most vital and fascinating parts of our planet.
 It connects everything: the solid earth (lithosphere), water (hydrosphere), air (atmosphere), and all living things (biosphere).
-We rely on soil every day - we walk on it, grow food in it, build homes on it, and enjoy nature through it.
+We rely on soil every day.
+We walk on it, grow food in it, build homes on it, and enjoy nature through it.
 Yet many people overlook just how essential it is.
 Soil is quite literally the foundation of life on land.

 Humans have always had a deep connection with soil, and learning about it helps us understand our environment, our history, and our future.
-In this module, we’ll look at soil as a living, dynamic ecosystem - a place full of life, culture, and change.
+In this module, we’ll look at soil as a living, dynamic ecosystem.
+A place full of life, culture, and change.
 We'll also see how soil can inspire curiosity, creativity, and action, helping students feel more deeply connected to the natural world and willing to become active in its protection and restoration, literally from the ground up.
+Through enhanced soil literacy, society can improve food security, ensure water quality and availability, and advance toward sustainable management practices that maintain harmony with natural systems.

+Module 1 establishes the conceptual foundation for soil literacy, positioning soil not merely as a physical resource but as the "living skin of the Earth."
+The module explores soil's vital connections to the lithosphere, hydrosphere, atmosphere, and biosphere, examining the factors of soil formation.
+Beyond fundamental science, this module addresses the urgent reality of soil degradation in Europe and introduces three critical pathways to soil health: prevention, mitigation, and restoration.
+The module concludes by bridging distinct knowledge systems and perspectives to develop holistic understanding of soils.

 This module unearths why soil literacy belongs at the heart of education.
-We’ll explore soil as a living ecosystem, a cultural heritage, and a catalyst for student agency—equipping you to transform "dirt" into dynamic learning that roots students in their world.
+We’ll explore soil as a living ecosystem, a cultural heritage, and a catalyst for student agency, equipping you to transform "dirt" into dynamic learning that roots students in their world.

 So, what makes soil so fascinating and essential?
 Let’s dig deeper and find out.